Tfindelkind/DCI/README.md

 # Installing

+Supported OSes:
+  UBUNTU
+  DEBIAN
+  MAC OS
+  REDHAT
+  CENTOS

-make sure genisoimage and git is installed (Ubuntu)
+Make sure git is installed

-sudo apt-get install genisoimage

-sudo apt-get install git

 git clone https://github.com/Tfindelkind/DCI

+DCI makes use of genisoiamge/mkisofs and tries to install it if not installed

 Prebuild recipes: